different-name/steam-config-nix/readme.md

 Home Manager module to enable setting Steam game launch options through your NixOS config

 > [!WARNING]
-> This module is in early development, it is unstable and should be treated as such
+> This flake is in early development and may be unstable
 >
-> Please report bugs and request features in the [issues tab](https://github.com/different-name/steam-launch.nix/issues)
+> Please report bugs or request features via the [issues tab](https://github.com/different-name/steam-launch.nix/issues)

 > [!IMPORTANT]